Egbert Starr Newbury: Early life

-Newbury brought Fannie to Santa Barbara in January 1873, and they later got engaged.
-They so enjoyed horseback-riding on the beach that Newbury gave Fannie ta horse as an engagement present.
-She named he mare Flora.
-The couple married on July 9, 1873 in San Francisco.
+After Fannie returned back to Santa Barbara, she and Newbury got engaged.
+They so enjoyed horseback-riding on the beach that Newbury gave Fannie a horse as an engagement present.
+She named the mare Flora.
+The couple married on July 9, 1873, in San Francisco.
 Their honeymoon was a one-week trip by boat, stagecoach and train to Santa Cruz, Pescadero and San Mateo.
 They sailed by the steamship Orazabo back to Santa Barbara.

 Newbury Park

 When he bought 2,200 acres in the Conejo Valley in 1874, Newbury was among the first three European Americans to purchase former Rancho El Conejo land established in the Spanish and Mexican eras.
 He began to develop his property, often traveling for days between the Conejo Valley and Santa Barbara in order to build a wooden cottage in addition to corrals for his planned sheep.

 After his wife Frances gave birth to the first of their four children in May 1874, Newbury decided it was time to move to the property in Conejo Valley.
 He planted acres of wheat, built a barn, and bought 1600 sheep from Winchester Ranch in Santa Barbara.
 The Conejo Valley was remote and at this time only five European-American families lived here, on large ranch lands miles apart.
 The valley had no grocery stores, schools, churches, or doctors.

 Newbury wrote to his sister in Michigan on November 23, 1874: